Entertainment Calendar: Things to do this week

 THURSDAY

-Tributesville with Bob Seger cover band Lookin’ Back at Rockin’ Music Round Up, rock, 8 p.m.
+Tributesville with Steely Dan cover band Major Dudes at Rockin’ Music Round Up, rock, 8 p.m.
 Thurs. $23.
 5050 Dixie Hwy., Waterford. tributesville.com.

 FRIDAY